 What is a Digital Experience Platform?
 CMS vs WEM vs DXP

-The term DXP, or Digital Experience Platform, has gained traction the past years.
+The term DXP, or Digital Experience Platform, has gained traction over the last few years.
 The rise of the DXP comes from the rise of needs that digital must fulfil for customers, and for the enterprises that cater to these customers.
 Gartner recently released the very first Magic Quadrant for Digital Experience Platforms1 (Update: The 2019 Gartner MQ for DXP has arrived) that included players traditionally from the Portal, CMS, and Marketing Suite spaces.
 I think that alone shows just how many pies the DXP has its finger in.

 So what actually is a DXP?